dart-lang/site-www/src/tools/pub/pubspec.md

 when they [browse for packages.]({{site.pub-pkg}})
 The description is plain text: no markdown or HTML.

-### Author/authors

-_Deprecated._ Use a [verified publisher][] instead.

-[verified publisher]: /tools/pub/verified-publishers

-You might see an `author` or `authors` section in old pubspecs.
-These optional fields were a way to describe the author(s) of your package and to provide contact information.
-Each author could be either a single name
-(`Natalie Weizenbaum`) or a name and an email address (`Natalie Weizenbaum <nweiz@google.com>`).
-However, these values weren't verified.

-The pub.dev site no longer displays package authors, and (as of Dart 2.7) the `pub publish` command displays a warning if your pubspec has an `author` or `authors` section.

 ### Homepage

 This should be a URL pointing to the website for your package.